 Works by Handel, Veracini, Geminiani, Vivaldi, Telemann, Oswald and Jimi Hendrix

-The Handel Experience will offer a journey through the life of Handel: the people he met, the places he visited and the music he listened to; all connected make a web of characters and relationships where the central character is Handel and the music.
-(A concert program by Scaramuccia tailored for the competition of the Göttingen Historical Music Series 2016).
+The Handel Experience takes you on a journey through the life of Handel: the people he met, the places he visited and the music he listened to.
+All of this put together opens up a fascinating network of characters and relationships, where the central characters are Handel and his music (a concert programme by Scaramuccia tailored for the competition of the Göttingen Historical Music Series 2016).

 Forces: 2 violins, viola da gamba, harpsichord [optional: theorbo]